 Each PJM Member is responsible for determining data-quality indicators for all data transmitted to PJM.
-Both failed individual values and any value calculated using a failed point must be flagged.
+Both failed individual values and any value calculated using a failed point must be-flagged.
 When a point fails for an extended period, a manual update of the point's value is necessary once every thirty minutes to keep the data as accurate as possible.

-4.1.6 EMS Model
+4.1.64.1.1 EMS Model

-New generators of more than 10 MW or any new Capacity Resource intending to set real-time LMP must be explicitly modeled in the PJM EMS network model.
+New generators of more than 10 MW or any new Capacity Resource intending to set real-time LMP must be explicitly modeled in the PJM EMS notwork model.
 The EMS network model is updated as described in PJM Manual 3A, Energy Management System (EMS) Model Updates and Quality Assurance (QA).

-4.1.7 SCADA-Supervisory Control and Data Acquisition

-The PJM SCADA system allows bi-directional exchange of analog data, digital data, and, in some cases, accumulator data between small generators and the PJM EMS.
-In the PJM EMS data may be processed immediately, stored in local historians, or forwarded to sub-systems like PJM Settlements.
+4.1.7 SCADA-Supervisory Control and Data Acquisition Through the EMS communication systems and protocols described in M-01: Control Center and Data Exchange Requirements, Section 3.2: EMS Data Exchangementioned above, Tthe PJM Supervisory Control and Data Acquisition (SCADA) system allows bi-directional exchange of analog data, digital data, and, in some cases, accumulator data between small generators and the PJM EMS.
+In the PJM EMS, data may be processed immediately, stored in local historians, or forwarded to sub-systems like PJM Settlements.